 - Demand Generation

 A ‘Sales Funnel’ refers to specific activities salespeople follow in a specific order to close a new customer.
 A sales funnel includes stages such as ‘prospecting,’ ‘qualifying,’ ‘meeting,’ ‘needs assessment,’ ‘Benefits presented’, ‘Proposal delivered, ‘sale closed’, ‘testimonial and referral’.

-‘Sales Cycle’ is defined as how long it takes to go from new lead to closed sale.
+‘Sales Cycle’ is defined as how long it takes to go from a new lead to a closed sale.

 Long Sales Cycle